 Non vedo l’ora to go back in Marostica!

 In conclusion I really enjoyed my day in Marostica.
-Hence “non vedo l’ora” (if you follow my Facebook page you know what I mean.
-If you don’t, you can read my post about some Italian idioms) to go there again during the cherries festival in May and possibly also during the chess game in September!
+Hence “non vedo l’ora” (about that, read my post about some Italian idioms) to go there again during the cherries festival in May and possibly also during the chess game in September!
 Would the live chess game be an interesting subject for you to read?